raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_5.md

 --- task ---

-Open the [Session 9](https://drive.google.com/drive/folders/1dm43k8X1q8lt8_5gtA6TIQ-df7Y5Mfeu?usp=sharing){:target="_blank"} folder.
-Read the teacher slides and the other session resources provided.
 Refine your designs by considering the user experience (UX).
 Explore copyright-free images and sounds that you can use as **assets** in your app.

 --- /task ---